-The second section of this three-piece series has to do with the Thoracic Spine.
+The second section of this three-piece series has to do with thoracic spine subluxation.

 The thoracic spine is made up of twelve vertebrae, known as T1 through T12.
-It is located between the cervical and lumbar levels, right in the middle of the spine.
+It is located between the cervical and lumbar levels, right in the middle of the spine at your mid-back.

 When the spinal cord or nerve roots become impaired, they can limit physical function and cause back pain and neck pain.

-Thankfully, the thoracic spine is heavily protected by the rib cage, so it is much harder to damage this area than the sections of the cervical or lumbar spine.
+Thankfully, the thoracic spine is heavily protected by the rib cage, so it is much harder to damage and feel pain in this area than in the sections of the cervical or lumbar spine.
 Subluxations are still possible, however.

 Sections T9 through T12 of the thoracic vertebrae are known as "transition vertebrae" because of their closeness and similarity to the lumbar vertebrae.